Judge says concerned about Apple, Google hiring settlement

 | SAN JOSE Calif.

-Tech employees filed a class action lawsuit against Apple Inc, Google Inc, Intel Inc and Adobe Systems Inc in 2011.
+Tech employees filed a class action lawsuit against Apple Inc AAPL.O, Google Inc GOOGL.O, Intel Inc INTC.O and Adobe Systems Inc ADBE.O in 2011.
 The case has been closely watched due to the potentially high damages award and the opportunity to peek into the world of Silicon Valley's elite.

 The four companies agreed to settle with the plaintiffs in April for a total of $324.5 million.
 The plaintiffs had planned to ask for about $3 billion in damages at trial, which could have tripled to $9 billion under antitrust law.